-We are a group within the Division of Molecular and Condensed Matter Physics that focuses on research of structure and dynamics of molecular systems.
+We are a group within the Division of X-ray Photon Science that focuses on research of structure and dynamics of molecular systems.
 We mainly use X-rays from synchrotrons as well as X-ray Free-Electron Lasers to investigate matter at an atomic level.

 The group consists of researchers of varying backgrounds involved in a number of different projects.
 To gain further insight into our research you may read through some of our published articles.
 We also offer various student projects in our group.

 We are part of the Biophysics Initiative at the Department of Physics and Astronomy, and the Biophysics Network at the Faculty of Science and Technology.

 The group currently consists of the following people:

 PhD in Molecular Biophysics 2007.
 Docent in Physics 2018.

 PhD in Theoretical Particle Physics 2002, Docent in Molecular Biophysics 2009.